 “Do you know about the Tiny Pricks Project?” she asked me taking us down a fabulous rabbit hole which I’ll let you investigate further.
 That discovery led her back to her own interest in elegant stitchery, and she now offers classes at her studio.
 Every student gets a kit Gail has designed that’s essentially a pizza box with an embroidery hoop, skeins of floss, a needle-threader, etc. Everything you’d need to begin.
 She’s working on youtube videos to accompany her teaching.
 “I’d been massaging chicken with turmeric earlier in the day for a dish I was preparing, so all the videos show me demonstrating with orange hands.”
 I suggested she go with it and simply add the disclaimer.
 Everything Gail does has a great story behind it and enriches the experience for the participant.

-She does come to NYC – not as much as she’d like – but her son is in Brooklyn, and she teaches on occasion at Remade in Brooklyn.
-She’d met the owner of the place when they both had connections to Martha Stewart and the wedding business that helped make Gail’s reputation.
-“People aren’t really doing couture weddings anymore,” she noted.
+She does come to NYC – not as much as she’d like – but her son lives in Brooklyn, and she teaches on occasion at Remade in Brooklyn.
+Gail had met the owner, Linnae, in Saranac Lake at the Farm 2 Fork Festival which Gail also started.
+Linnae had stepped in to volunteer, and the two soon realized that their connection went back further to their work with Martha Stewart decades before.

 I was so inspired by Gail’s energy and enthusiasm AGAIN, and wanted to share it with you.
 I’m so glad I reached out to her about the missing address.
 You never know what’s going to happen when you follow an urge.
 I got re-invigorated to make my name well known in New York.
 I also hope to visit Gail either in Saranac Lake or when she comes back to Brooklyn.
 Want to join me?!